robbie-cahill/tunnelmole-client/README.md

 They both work identically to the Tunnelmole command line application.

-You can run them manually in the same way as the command line application (for example `node_modules/.bin/tmole 3000`), but its far more convenient to integrate them with NPM scripts in `package.json`.
+You can run them manually in the same way as the command line application (for example `node node_modules/.bin/tmole 3000`), but its far more convenient to integrate them with NPM scripts in `package.json`.
 This way, you can automate starting your application and generating a public URL with a single command.
 For example:
 ```
 {
     "name": "myapp",